 Use the Right Lens

-The advantage of using separate lenses is that filters can be attached to the end of them to deal with bright sunlight and, for example, alter the colours of the sky to a richer blue if desired.
-You can obtain UV filters, polarizing filters, colour lens filters, and special effects filters, to name a few.
+The advantage of using separate lenses is that filters can be attached to the end of them to deal with bright sunlight and, for example, alter the colors of the sky to a richer blue if desired.
+You can obtain UV filters (search for shutterreleaseworld on the Internet for additional information on this), polarizing filters, color lens filters, and special effects filters, to name a few.

 Of course, lenses are quite expensive if you buy them brand new so typically only professionals are able to have a wide collection of them as amateurs won’t have the budget for them all.
 With this being said, they can buy them secondhand from sites like eBay in order to save money – as long as they’re in good working condition then it won’t matter that they’re not brand new.
 They can also see this article to find numerous coupons for eBay that will make their different lenses even more affordable.
 This way, the fact that they’re amateurs won’t hold them back from capturing beautiful shots.

 Some examples of different lenses available include:

 Wide Angle (14mm to 35mm) – Landscapes and architecture.

 Standard (35mm to 85mm) – Portraits, street, and travel.

 Short Telephoto (85mm to 135mm) – Portraits and street.